Why Is Trump Sending More Troops to the Middle East? That's Classified

 The White House began escalating warnings about the Iranian threat after overhead surveillance spotted Iranian groups moving ballistic missiles on small boats, called dhows, in the Persian Gulf.
 That was a defensive move, the analysts say.
 The Iranians know U.S. intelligence watches and eavesdrops on their military movements and communications, but they made no attempt to conceal the missiles’ movement.

-Nevertheless, the Pentagon now plans to send an additional 900 troops to the Middle East in response to Iran’s “campaign” of violence intended to damage the United State and its allies, Gilday said.
-Additionally, the U.S. will send a squadron of 12 jet fighters and several spy planes and extend the deployment of 600 soldiers operating Patriot missile batteries.
+Nevertheless, the Pentagon now plans to send an additional 900 troops to the Middle East in response to Iran’s “campaign” of violence intended to damage the United States and its allies, Gilday said.
+Additionally, the U.S. will send a squadron of 12 jet fighters, several spy planes and extend the deployment of 600 soldiers operating Patriot missile batteries.
 The troops and hardware will join the B-52 bomber task force, the U.S.S.
-Abraham Lincoln aircraft carrier strike group and other military hardware already dispatched to the region.
+Abraham Lincoln aircraft carrier strike group and other military assets already dispatched to the region.

 There is little dispute within the Administration that Iran is a bad actor intent on expanding its influence in the Middle East, either directly as its military forces and Iranian-backed political groups have done in Iraq, or by funding and equipping proxies such as Hezbollah in Lebanon and Hamas in Palestine.
 The debate has been about how to respond.